 They don't need to be school sports champions to have a great time - anyone can come along.
 The program is designed for all ages and abilities so get some friends together and join in the fun these school holidays.

 Rowing is held all year round, and clubs exist throughout the state.
-Clubs offer a range of services, including Learn to Row programs, Recreational rowing, and competing in Regattas.
+Clubs offer a range of services, including Learn to Row programs, recreational rowing, and competing in Regattas.
 Rowing is more commonly held early in the morning, however most clubs offer mid-morning and afternoon sessions.
 Learn to Row Programs welcome all levels of fitness.
-The only requirement is being able to swim 100m unassisted.

 Rugby league seasons are generally held during winter (March to September).
 Clubs offer team training during the week, as well as competitions within each zone, usually held during the weekend.
 The program covers clubs affiliated with Rugby League QLD.